 - Start by running a new degree audit on MyCUInfo and see what remaining requirements you have for GenEd (or CORE if on that plan), your major, and your degree overall.
 There is a searchable list of pre-approved courses on the Education Abroad website and you can narrow it down to your program, then check to see if any courses have already been approved to cover those specific requirements.

 - If there are courses being offered by your study abroad program that are not on the list, you can have courses evaluated by submitting the online form and including a syllabus.
-Please note that there is a separate form for GenEd (or Core) and major course evaluations, and that the courses for the majors will be evaluated once I return.
+Please note that there is a separate form for GenEd (or Core) and major course evaluations, and that the courses for the majors will be evaluated.
+This process can take 6-8 weeks.

 - “How do I get a hold on my account lifted?”

 - Please read carefully through the notes about your hold on MyCUInfo.
 It should let you know what the hold is for and which department or unit put the hold on your account; they are the only ones that can lift it.
 For example, if the hold is from the Bursar’s Office, then most likely you need to pay an overdue bill and can contact them with questions.